 If you pay off your debt quicker, you will end up saving significant amounts in interest costs.
 Interest rates on both student loans and credit card debt are high when compared to other debts like mortgages.
 Credit card interest rates can been as high as 29.99%, and student loan rates can be as high as 15%.

 We can do the math, it is not very tricky.
 For example, if you owe $6,000 in credit card loans carrying an interest of 18% and a minimum monthly payment of $120.
 If you only pay the minimum amount, it would take you about 7.5 years to discharge your balance with an amount of $4,824 in interest.
 However, if you raise your payment to $200 monthly, you would save over 4 years and nearly $3,000 in interest costs in comparison to the minimum monthly payment.

 Debt can drag you down into an abyss of anxiety, frustration and depression.
 Not only will it hurt your credit score, it can have detrimental effects on your psyche.
 It is a gloomy cloud that casts a shadow on your ambitions, relationships and confidence.

 However, a massive debt payment can lead to a number of psychological benefits.
 The sense of stability and composure can restore your self-esteem, which will help you in pursuing other life goals with more focus.
-Getting free from debt instills a sense of firm determination and resolve, which will promote your financial health.
+Destroying debt instills a sense of firm determination and resolve, which will promote your financial health.